-The most popular way to put up some suspicious code running on a device is by tricking in the user to install a suspicious program on the targetted device.
-Lack of awareness among the user base regarding these kinds of threats leaves a device vulnerable to a certain kind of threats always.
+The most popular way to put up some suspicious code running on a device is by tricking in the user to install a suspicious program on the targeted device.
+Lack of awareness among the user base regarding these kinds of threats leaves a device vulnerable to a certain kind of threat always.
 But it looks like Microsoft has been working hard in the background in order to address this issue.
-They have just announced the availability of a sandboxed version of Windows 10 running inside Windows 10 just to isolate the suspected software to run inside it saving the main system from the potential threats.
+They have just announced the availability of a sandboxed version of Windows 11/10 running inside Windows 11/10 just to isolate the suspected software to run inside it saving the main system from the potential threats.

 Windows Sandbox is a virtual, disposable environment that can be enabled.
 This means that, if you suspect any software that is suspicious, you can run it compounded in an isolated environment and make sure that it would not interfere with any normal processes and would not compromise any useful files.

 “Windows Sandbox is a new lightweight desktop environment tailored for safely running applications in isolation.”

 Once this Sandbox is closed, all the software, residual files, and other data are permanently deleted.

 - Part of Windows – everything required for this feature ships with Windows 10 Pro and Enterprise.
 No need to download a VHD!

 - Pristine – every time Windows Sandbox runs, it’s as clean as a brand-new installation of Windows